Malika Parbat: Climbing history

-In July, 2012, A Pakistani Climber Imran Junaidi and Danish Climber Jens Simonsen from Denmark have marked history by reaching the peak of Malika Parbat at 5290 m.
-Imran Junaidi is the first Pakistani to have climbed the North peak.
-The mountain is considered non-climbable among the local population due to steepness and other mountain as well as supernatural hazards.
-The five-day climbing expedition was initiated as a part of both climbers for expressing the growing friendship between Denmark and Pakistan.
+In 1998, two Pakistanis, Rashid Butt and Omer Aziz climbed the Malika Parbat main peak.
+Rashid Butt lost his life while descending down the sheer slopes on the south peak.
+Since then there are no available documentation regarding other ascents or attempts until in July 2012, when a Pakistani climber Imran Junaidi and Jens Simonsen from Denmark reached the peak of Malika Parbat at 5290 m.
+Imran Junaidi is the first Pakistani to have climbed the north peak.
+The mountain is considered non-climbable among the local population due to its steepness as well as supernatural hazards.
+The five-day climbing expedition was initiated by both climbers as an expression of growing friendship between Denmark and Pakistan.
 This expedition is not only the first ever joint Pakistan-Danish climbing expedition, but it is also the first ever Pakistani ascent of the North Peak.